 \section{Discussion}

 In this study, we proposed a novel clustering approach for basket trials that incorporates the trajectories of treatment responses, which have not previously been utilized for clustering in this context.
 Because treatment response trajectories serve as the foundation for calculating the objective response rate (ORR)—which is often the primary efficacy endpoint in basket trials—they are naturally correlated with the ORR.
 Previous studies have proposed clustering methods based solely on the ORR; however, relying on this single binary proportion may result in unstable clustering performance, particularly when sample sizes are small or when response probabilities are close to the decision threshold.
 Other approaches utilizing biomarkers or covariates have also been proposed, but in practice, effective biomarkers may not be known in advance, and it is often unclear which covariates are important for clustering.
 The proposed method overcomes these limitations by leveraging the treatment response trajectories, which are routinely collected in basket trials.
-Through simulation studies, we demonstrated that when two or more clusters exist, integrating treatment response trajectories with the clustering framework enables more accurate identification of cluster structures, maintains the type~I error rate at the nominal significance level, and improves statistical power compared with ORR-based clustering methods.
+Through simulation studies, we found that when two or more latent clusters were present, integrating treatment response trajectories into the clustering framework improved recovery of the underlying grouping structure relative to ORR-only clustering and yielded favorable basket-wise operating characteristics in the heterogeneous settings considered.
 Furthermore, when estimating the final-state distribution of treatment responses, we accounted for variation in the number of response assessments across patients by introducing a schedule-weighted estimation based on observation frequency.
 This weighting strategy provided more reliable estimates of the final-state probabilities for each basket, thereby stabilizing the subsequent clustering process.